aldinh777/potatoheadshot/README.md

 ### Potato Knife

-Cut the potato crops, and you will get "Potato Leaves"
+Cut potato crops with it, and get "Potato Leaves"

 Craft 3 leaves to get 1 string

-Craft potato knife with dried potato, and you will get potato chip
+Craft potato knife with dried potato, and get potato chip

 ## Very Sweet Potato :
-Surround potato with sugar, and you will get new crop "Very Sweet Potato"
+Surround potato with sugar, and get new crop "Very Sweet Potato"

-Just like potato, you can cook sweet potato

-Dry with potato drier, and you will get
+Dry with potato drier to get
 - Dried Sweet Potato
 - Sweet Potato Dust